knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 ### Cybersecurity

-Cybersecurity is a field growing in importance as we entering deeper into the digital era, where everything from our conversations to our banking transactions happen online.
+As we delve deeper into the digital era, cybersecurity becomes increasingly crucial.
+Our conversations, personal information, and even banking transactions are all happening online, making the security of this digital space more important than ever.

-The field of cybersecurity contains multiple subfields, such as ....
-However, there are certain applications of cyberseucirty that are commonplace and that people directly use on a daily basis, and that's passwords.
+Cybersecurity encompasses a range of subfields, each addressing different aspects of digital protection.
+These include network security, which focuses on protecting data in transit; ethical hacking, where experts think like hackers to find and fix vulnerabilities; cryptology, involving the creation and cracking of codes; and cyber forensics, the art of uncovering digital evidence after a security breach.
+Among these varied and intriguing areas, one of the most directly relevant to everyday users is the management and protection of passwords.

-Say you have a social media account and you are trying to access it.
-Here is a pseudocode example for the password authentication system of this social media company:
+Consider a scenario where you're trying to log into your social media account.
+Here's a pseudocode example to illustrate how a social media company might handle password authentication:

 ```typescript
 function CheckPassword(inputPassword)